scholzj/strimzi-custom-ca-test/README.md

 ## Prerequisites

-The scripts in this repository are using Bash, were tested on MacOS and require [CFSSL](https://github.com/cloudflare/cfssl) and the [OpenShift `oc` utility](https://www.okd.io/download.html#oc-platforms) to be installed on your computer.
+The scripts in this repository are using Bash, were tested on MacOS and require [CFSSL](https://github.com/cloudflare/cfssl) and the [Kubernetes `kubectl` utility](https://kubernetes.io/docs/reference/kubectl/kubectl/) to be installed on your computer.

 ## Generating certitficates